This page describes advanced EXPRESS concepts, including features introduced by EXPRESS edition 2.

 If this is not the required behaviour, then the ‘instance set’ can be constrained.

 ENTITY person; ...
 END_ENTITY; ENTITY employee SUBTYPE OF person; ...
 END_ENTITY; ENTITY student SUBTYPE OF person; ...
 END_ENTITY;

 We can use this model to talk about:

 A person who is an employee and who is also a student

 The SUBTYPE_CONSTRAINT construct was introduced in EXPRESS Edition 2.

-In Edition 1 the constraint specification was lexically embedded in the definition of the Supertpye entity.
-If a new subtytpe was introduced in a different Schema that imported the Supertype there was no convenient method, apart from changing the original Supertype definition, of constraining the use of the new Subtype.
+In Edition 1, the constraint specification was lexically embedded in the definition of the Supertype entity.
+If a new subtype was introduced in a different Schema that imported the Supertype there was no convenient method, apart from changing the original Supertype definition, of constraining the use of the new Subtype.

 In general, an instance of a Supertype can involve any of its Subtypes.

 The constraints are used to eliminate certain combinations of Subtypes.

 Multiple SUBTYPE_CONSTRAINTs can be applied to a Supertype.
 The constraints are additive.
 (In EXPRESS you cannot eliminate a constraint).